LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Omens

 During the first session of the game, each PC should flip a coin or roll a d6 to determine if they get a Bad (1-3) or Good (4-6) Omen.
 With a Good Omen, a PC can add two extra Action dice to their dice pool.
 With a Bad Omen, the GM can add two extra Action die to for a NPC that is using an Action.
 Alternatively, the GM may also use two extra Action die for a Challenge Check.
 Once an Omen is used, it is converted to the opposite side.
 This means that when a Good Omen is used it becomes a Bad Omen.
-An Omen for/against a PC can only be used once per session.
+An Omen for/against a PC can only be used twice per session.
 The PCs should record what Omen type they have at the end of each session.

 Summary:

 * An Omen can be Good (helps the PC) or Bad (helps the GM).
-* An Omen for a character can only be used once per game session.
+* Omens for/against a character can only be used twice per game session (usually one Good and one Bad).
 * An Omen adds 2d6 to a Skills Check for an Action.

 ### Turn Order